-Recently ODM managed to spend time visiting one of our suppliers in Zhejiang Province, East China.
-Our mission was to make sure production was running smoothly and at the same visualize the processes involved in pencil manufacture.
+Recently, ODM visited one of our suppliers in Zhejiang Province, East China.
+Our mission was to make sure production was running smoothly and at the same time visualize the process of pencil manufacture.

-Most pencils are made from cedar wood, while obviously the most important ingredient in a pencil is the graphite, which most people continue to call lead.
+Pencil materials include cedar wood, with graphite in the centre.
 The graphite is mixed with clay according to the type of pencil being made for example: the less graphite used, the harder the pencil, and the lighter its line.
 For colored pencils, pigments are added to the clay, and virtually no graphite is used.

 The cedar usually arrives at the factory already dried, stained, and waxed; where the logs will be sawed into narrow strips, these are known as slats.
 These slats are placed onto a machine that takes them through a cutter which will leave parallel semi-circular grooves, one half as deep as the graphite is thick, along the length of one side of each slat.